Tom-Sarfo/look-up/README.md

 # Look-Up

-LookUp Sales Assistant is a cutting-edge mobile-friendly application designed to empower sales professionals.
+LookUp Sales Assistant is a cutting-edge mobile-friendly application designed to empower sales professionals in the Pharma industry.

 An easy to read and maintainable code: